Amit Mehra

 Amit Mehra is an Indian actor and model born in Delhi.
 Mr. Universe India 2018, Mehra has acted in various films and television shows since 2014.

 Career

 He began his career in 2009.
 He is known for Mahabharata, Mahabali Hanuman, Pishachini, Khatron Ke Khiladi (as a Celebrity), Mr Universe India.
 Amit started his modeling career while studying acting in California.
-He has working with major brand, including Coco-Cola, Amazon, Radisson Hotels, Airtel, Siyarams, HP, Schwarzkopf, and L'Oreal.
+He has working with major brand, including Coca-Cola, Amazon, Radisson Hotels, Airtel, Siyarams, HP, Schwarzkopf, and L'Oreal.

 Personal life

 Mehra was born in Delhi into a Punjabi Hindu family associated with newspapers.
 From an early age, he excelled at sports, particularly cricket, badminton, volleyball, and athletics.
 As he grew taller, he embraced going to the gym, fostering a lifelong commitment to fitness.
 Amit works out everyday and also provides fitness advice to others.

 Mr. Universe India 2018

 In 2018, Amit won the title of Mr. Universe India and represented India at the "Mr. Universe World Championships" in the Dominican Republic, finishing runner-up in the sports and fitness category.